 Often mistaken as “low maintenance” pets, rabbits require the same level of care, exercise, and attention as dogs or cats do.

-Fortunately, All About Rabbits Rescue, Inc. (AARR) places abandoned and neglected rabbits into loving homes, resulting in nearly 150 stray and sheltered bunnies adopted to date.
+That’s where, All About Rabbits Rescue, Inc. (AARR) comes in and places abandoned and neglected rabbits into loving homes, resulting in nearly 150 stray and sheltered bunnies adopted to date.
 Just like any other animal rescue, they work tirelessly around the clock to help give a second chance to little critters who depend on us for help.

 It all started in 2007, right after real-estate agent Vivian Barna returned from a six-day transport rescuing dogs from high-kill shelters in the South and placing them in various no-kill shelters in the Tri-State area.